 4th Grade Parent

 Crystal German is in her third year as a Citizens parent.
-Her daughter, Kennedy, is in the 4th grade and is thriving.
-Crystal has loved watching Kennedy’s experiences as a Citizens student - the field trips, the classroom exercises, and the topics they cover.
+Her daughter is in the 4th grade and is thriving.
+Crystal has loved watching her daughter's experiences as a Citizens student - the field trips, the classroom exercises, and the topics they cover.
 “It’s been much broader than we anticipated for a primary school,” she said.
-She loves how Citizens creates a holistic learning environment -- Kennedy has learned about a broad range of topics in relevant, meaningful ways.
+She loves how Citizens creates a holistic learning environment -- she has learned about a broad range of topics in relevant, meaningful ways.
 She has not only learned her state capitols; she has also written to her representatives in Congress about her own views on immigration.
 “I appreciate the basic fundamental learning exercises Citizens provides as well as the more expansive and inclusion learning.”

 What has been one of your favorite things as a Citizens parent?

 We’ve enjoyed the administration’s openness to feedback and willingness to hear parent and student feedback.
 We’ve enjoyed the student-led conferences, the communication we receive, and just really being available and accessible to us - whether it’s to discuss a challenge or an opportunity.